usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Don't Trust Mirrors_, by Kelly Moran
+- _The Spiritual Sound_, by Agriculture
 - _歪曲_, by Shing02
 - _SEQUENCE 01_, by f5ve
-- _The Spiritual Sound_, by Agriculture
 - _Tanoshimi_, by U-zhaan, Tamaki Roy, Chinza Dopeness
-- _Don't Trust Mirrors_, by Kelly Moran
-- _FJL_, by Felicity J Lord

 </details>